Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class GeometryAttribute</h4>

-Each GeometryAttribute object is an accessor, i.e. a view, into an arraybuffer.
+<p>Each GeometryAttribute object is an accessor, i.e. a view, into an arraybuffer.
 There are two types of GeometryAttributes - VertexAttributes and
 FaceAttributes.
 While the first describe properties that are valid for a single vertex, the second are used to describe faces and other structures by providing a set of indices.
 As an example, the <code>faces.position</code> index attribute is used to define